Yasaman-dt/Source_Free_Class_Unlearning/README.md

 ## 2) Evaluate Original Models

-Produces a CSV with baseline metrics for later comparison.
+Produces a CSV with metrics for later comparison.

 **single class unlearning:**
 ```bash